Affine Grassmannians and Geometric Satake Equivalences: Introduction

 \section{Introduction}

-Let $k$ be a separably closed field.
+Let $k$ be an algebraically closed field.
 Let $G$ be a connected reductive group over the Laurent power series local field $F=k\rpot{t}$.
 The \emph{(twisted) loop group} $LG$ is the functor on the category of $k$-algebras

 The loop group is representable by a strict ind-affine ind-group scheme over $k$, cf. Pappas-Rapoport \cite{PR}.
 Let $\calG$ be a smooth affine model of $G$ over $\calO_F=k\pot{t}$, i.e. a smooth affine group scheme over $\calO_F$ with generic fiber $G$.
 The \emph{(twisted) positive loop group} $L^+\calG$ is the functor on the category of $k$-algebras